IanMadd/academic/content/portfolio/Data_Tables.md

 Setkey does three things:

-1. It reorders the rows of the data.table by the keyed column in increasing order.
+1. It reorders the rows of the data table by the keyed column in increasing order.

 2. It marks the keyed column in the data table.